dhlinhdn00/DRF-Practice/README.md

       return HttpResponse("I'm Hoai Linh 20PFIEV3, now I'm at the polls index.
 I've finished Lab_1 For DRF!")
   ```

--This is the most basic view possible in Django.
+- This is the most basic view possible in Django.
 To access it in a browser, we need to map it to a URL.
 To do this, we need to define a URL configuration, or 'URLconf' for short.
 These URL configurations are defined inside each Django app, and they are Python files named `urls.py`.

 - To define a URLconf for the polls app, create a file `polls/urls.py` with the following content:
   ```python